mongodb/specifications/source/server-discovery-and-monitoring/server-monitoring.rst

 connection handshake.
 Clients MUST NOT update RTT based on streaming isMaster responses.

+Clients MUST ignore the response to the isMaster command when measuring RTT.
-Errors encountered when running a "isMaster" command MUST NOT update the topology.
+Errors encountered when running a isMaster command MUST NOT update the topology.
 (See `Why don't clients mark a server unknown when an RTT command fails?`_)

 When constructing a ServerDescription from a streaming isMaster response,